 Financial advice in Spain should always consider the rules and regulations of the Spanish system.
 Expats must be aware of local opportunities and potential pitfalls when constructing their financial plans.
 Everyone’s situation is different; it is important to create a plan based on your financial position as it stands today with a view to the future, in combination with your personal and family circumstances.
 Most people’s planning requirements tend to fall into the following categories:

 - Banking and currency management

 1. Cash flow management

-Most of us are used to receiving a steady monthly income in the form of a salary or pension during our lives.
-This makes the income side of cash flow planning relatively easy to predict; out-goings are managed accordingly.
+Most of us are used to receiving a steady monthly income as a salary or pension.
+This makes the income side of cash flow planning relatively easy to predict; outgoings are managed accordingly.
 However, things don’t always work out as planned.
 There are a couple of important points to consider:

 - Are you prepared for a ‘rainy day’?